thoughtbot/factory_bot/GETTING_STARTED.md

 Update Your Gemfile
 -------------------

-If you're using Rails, you'll need to change the required version `factory_girl_rails`:
+If you're using Rails, you'll need to change the required version of `factory_girl_rails`:

     gem "factory_girl_rails", "~> 1.1"